 RESEARCH ELECTIVES typically involve a student working with a faculty member.
 Students who want to receive credit for research electives must schedule research electives prior to the dates scheduled for the experience.
 Click here to link to the Office of Student Affairs Research Opportunities web page.

-Obtain a Research Elective Scheduling Form from the Office of Student Affairs web site.
+A Research Elective Scheduling Form can be obtained from the Office of Student Affairs web site.
 The student should discuss the form and research proposal with the sponsor of the research.
 Proposed research electives will be reviewed and must be approved by the Assistant Dean for Curriculum before being added the student’s College schedule.

 Please note: Upon completion, a final project, academic paper, abstract or presentation must be submitted to the Assistant Dean for Curriculum for review to receive a final grade.
 See the Research Elective Scheduling Form below for full requirements.

 Procedure for Scheduling Research Electives:

 1) Write a Research Elective Proposal, describing the proposed research, your role is the research, specific activities and anticipated products of the research.